Rate-monotonic scheduling: Mitigating mis-prioritized ISRs

 Another method for mitigating a mis-prioritized ISR is to use the ISR to only set a new semaphore/mutex while moving the time-intensive processing to a new process that has been appropriately prioritized using RMS and will block on the new semaphore/mutex.
 When determining schedulability, a margin of CPU utilization due to ISR activity should be subtracted from the least upper bound.
 ISRs with negligible utilization may be ignored.

 Examples

 Example 1

-Under RMS, P2 has the highest rate (i.e. the shortest period) and so would have the highest priority, followed by P1 and finally P3.
+Under RMS, P2 has the highest release rate (i.e. the shortest release period) and so would have the highest priority, followed by P1 and finally P3.